A total of

 - support access to civil documentation, like permit renewals and birth registration

-- work to prevent housing disputes and forced evictions
+- prevent housing disputes and forced evictions

 - monitor individual cases, from assistance to referrals and follow-up systems